hmc-cs111-spring2023/artifact-AdamrBeckwith/README.md

 ## How to Run:

-Add yoru file to this directory and then do `sbt run <filename>` and the language will run.
+Add your file to this directory and then do `sbt` to boot up sbt then do  `run <filename>` and the language will run.

 ## How To Code: